kamelne/teslausb_OneDrive/doc/SetUp.md

         on PowerShell right click the title bar, then edit paste.
 You should see all the content in the PowerShell nano file

      9. Press 'ctrl + O" to name the file 'rclone.conf' then 'control + X' to exit
      10. Finally run these commands, you can change the name and path if you would like:
-       ```

         export RCLONE_DRIVE=onedrive
         export RCLONE_PATH=TeslaCam

-        rclone mkdir onedrive:TeslaCam"
+        rclone mkdir onedrive:TeslaCam
         rclone lsd onedrive:
-        ```

    You should see all the folders in your Onedrive after running the last command.
-I went ahead and created the 'TeslaCam' folder in my onedrive outside of PowerShell
+I went ahead and created the 'TeslaCam' folder in my OneDrive outside of PowerShell

      11. Finally run `halt` to shut down the Pi and you are ready to connect to your car